11 Best Beaches in Kona

 The central portion of the Big Island of Hawaii's west coast is often referred to as the Kona Coast, named for the historic town.
 Tourists will find a wide variety of beaches to suit different needs, including smaller and calmer areas where little ones can wade safely, larger beaches suitable for a variety of water sports, and scenic beaches that are perfect for romantic Pacific sunsets.

-For those who want to see the stunning reef landscape and ocean life from the safety and comfort of a boat, there are several tour operators who offer glass-bottomed boat tours, as well as small submarine tours that explore the deeper areas.
+For those who want to see the stunning reefs and ocean life from the safety and comfort of a boat, there are several tour operators who offer glass-bottomed boat tours, as well as small submarine tours that explore the deeper areas.

 Plan your time along the Big Island's coast with our list of the best beaches in and around Kona.